Noeda/sst/README.md

 $ sst ENABLE_NETWORK_SANDBOXING ENABLE_FILESYSTEM_SANDBOXING ALLOW_INCOMING_TCP_PORT:5000 PATH_BENEATH_EXEC:/ -- java -jar some-program.jar
 ```

+See `CHEATSHEET.md` in this repository for a quick reference.

 ## Compiling

 If you have a Linux machine with development tools, then `make` hopefully